soniasol/FreEM-SemiD-norm/README.md

 ## 4. Training

-Work in progress
+Train multiple models with our scripts.

 ## Environment

-An `environment.yml` file allows you to create (and recreate) a Conda environment, ensuring that all dependencies are properly installed.
+Our `environment.yml` file allows to create (and recreate) a Conda environment, ensuring that all dependencies are properly installed.
 Additionally, it helps prevent version conflicts and errors that may arise from automatic library updates.

 ## Scripts